 The Tender was advertised on the 13th of November 2015 and the Tender closing date was the 15th of December 2015.
-As at the end of April 2016 the tender had not yet been awarded and it has now expired due to extension letters not being sent out timeously.
-A deviation has been done to spend R2.8 million towards Nompumelelo Hall in the current financial year.
-R1.2 million has been diverted towards Refurbishment of KWT Town Hall.
+As at the end of April 2016 the tender had not yet been awarded and it expired due to extension letters not being sent out timeously.
+A deviation was done to spend R2.8 million.
+Earth excavations as well as foundation trench digging, sewer and storm water piping excavation has commenced at Nompumelelo Community Hall to the value of R2.8 Million and phase 1 is now complete.
+The balance of funds has been diverted towards Refurbishment of KWT Town Hall.